 • Longer dwell time: Comment sections encourage deeper engagement

 When your ad appears in this context, it benefits from the trust and attention users bring to discussions.
+This is why understanding reddit advertising best practices is crucial for conversation ad success.

 How Conversation Ads Work